pagkly/Zed/Investopedia3/Why Overdraft Protection Matters.md

 Why Overdraft Protection Matters
 ## What Is Overdraft Protection?

-Overdraft protection is an option offered in bank accounts that prevents check, ATM, or debit card transactions, as well as wire and electronic transfers, from causing the account's balance to fall below zero and triggering an overdraft fee or a [non-sufficient funds (NSF)](https://www.investopedia.com/terms/n/nsf.asp) fee.
-With overdraft protection, a bank will cover a shortfall and charge for the service with an [overdraft](https://www.investopedia.com/terms/o/overdraft.asp) fee, or “courtesy fee,” so the transaction goes through successfully.
+Overdraft protection is an option offered in bank accounts that prevents check, ATM, or debit card transactions, as well as wire and electronic transfers, from causing the account's balance to fall below zero and triggering an overdraft fee or a [[non-sufficient funds (NSF)]](https://www.investopedia.com/terms/n/nsf.asp) fee.
+With overdraft protection, a bank will cover a shortfall and charge for the service with an [[overdraft]](https://www.investopedia.com/terms/o/overdraft.asp) fee, or “courtesy fee,” so the transaction goes through successfully.

 NSF (or insufficient funds) transactions are not covered by the bank and can be expensive and disruptive.
-Non-preauthorized transactions made with a check and [automated clearing house (ACH) withdrawals](https://www.investopedia.com/ach-transfers-what-are-they-and-how-do-they-work-4590120) are returned unpaid, a practice known as [bouncing](https://www.investopedia.com/terms/b/bouncedcheck.asp).
+Non-preauthorized transactions made with a check and [[automated clearing house (ACH) withdrawals]](https://www.investopedia.com/ach-transfers-what-are-they-and-how-do-they-work-4590120) are returned unpaid, a practice known as [[bouncing]](https://www.investopedia.com/terms/b/bouncedcheck.asp).
 Most banks charge hefty overdraft and NSF fees (between $30 and $35, on average) for accounts that do not have sufficient funds.
 What's more, not only can the bank refuse payment and charge the account holder an NSF fee, but a penalty or fee may also be charged by the merchant for the failed transaction.

 ### Key Takeaways